Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models

-Fig. \ref{fig:Lasso_Pre} depicts the actual and predicted demand for 2018.
-The green line is the predicted demand while the yellow and red lines are the limits of the confidence intervals.
-We use the bootstrap method for computing the confidence intervals, thus for a 95\% confidence interval, the confidence interval lines indicate the range where 95\% of the predictions for 1000 runs fall into.
-As illustrated in Fig. \ref{fig:Lasso_Pre}, there is not a large gap between these bounds.
-This small gap depicts the fact that the forecasted values have small variation for the 1000 runs.
+As discussed in Section \ref{sec:DataDesc}, the data has more than 100 features, and we select predictors via lasso regression.
+The 29 clinical predictors that are introduced in Section \ref{sec:DataDesc} are selected by lasso regression and used for training the multivariate models.
+One of the data characteristics is that clinical predictors are highly correlated.
+These high correlations can affect the performance of a regression model, mainly because of the violation of model assumptions.

-It appears that the model does some degree of smoothing and thus cannot detect the sharp peaks.
-The reason is that regression models tend to be regressed on the expectation of the outcome, and are not good at capturing the extreme derivations from this expectation.
-However, as shown in Fig. \ref{fig:Lasso_Pre}, smoothing mostly occurs for the maxima rather than the minima.
-In other words, the model potentially has large errors when there is unexpected excess demand, for example in emergency situations.
+We calculate the Pearson correlation between the selected predictors.
+The Pearson correlation measures the linear relationship between two variables, ranging from -1 to 1, where -1 corresponds to a perfect negative correlation and 1 corresponds to a perfect positive correlation.
+As shown in Figure \ref{fig:Corr}, the predictors, in particular the daily numbers of patients with abnormal laboratory test results, are highly correlated.
+These high correlations give rise to some challenges when the predictors are considered in the demand forecasting process, as discussed in Table \ref{tab:CovLasso} of Appendix A.

-Using the bootstrap method, confidence intervals can also be computed for the weights.
+We also calculate the confidence intervals for these clinical predictors (also referred to as the model predictors).
+There are multiple methods for calculating a confidence interval for the predictors; one of the most popular is the bootstrap method \citep{efron1994introduction}.
+The bootstrap method is used in the experiments for calculating the confidence intervals for the predictors used in the multivariate models.